 - In My Favorite Martian, one of Uncle Martin's machines gets struck by lightning, splitting him into triplets, one who agrees with everything, one who disagrees with everything, and one who can never make up his mind.
 The Animated Adaptation used the same plot with Martin's nephew Andromeda.

-- In the season 6 finale of Supernatural, Sam is stuck in a Mental World where his identity has split into three personalities: Sam, Soulless Sam, and the Sam who's been tortured in the Cage.
+- In the season 6 finale of Supernatural, Sam is stuck in a Mental World where his identity has split into three personalities: original Sam, soulless Sam, and the mentally broken Sam who's been tortured in Lucifer's cage.
+Finding his way out of there requires the other two to merge back into him.
+Unfortunately, soulless Sam is trying to murder original Sam to keep that from happening, and the broken Sam's memories are so traumatic that Sam has to be admitted to a psychiatric hospital in season 7.

 - Occurred in an episode of Sabrina the Teenage Witch.
 When everyone was pressuring Sabrina to go to a different college she ended up splitting herself into four different versions of herself without anyone knowing.
 Apparently she didn't even know about it herself until all four Sabrinas meet up towards the end of the episode.